Niamh Gibbons

 My practice involves assisting clients in all three of Zalkind’s practice areas: criminal defense, employment, and higher education.

 Practice FocusAs an associate at Zalkind, my goal is to provide skilled, dedicated representation and achieve the best possible outcomes for clients confronted with legal challenges.
-My practice includes both State and Federal criminal cases, employment litigation, and in a range of academic misconduct proceedings.
-In my pro bono practice, I assist clients in obtaining restraining orders in domestic violence cases.
+My practice includes both State and Federal criminal cases, employment litigation, and a range of academic misconduct proceedings.
+In my pro bono practice, I assist clients in obtaining restraining orders in domestic violence cases and provide other litigation assistance to legal services organizations.

-Successes- Won reversal of academic misconduct charges in multiple cases, leading to clients resuming their education and removal of disciplinary notices from their record.
+Successes- Won reversal of academic misconduct charges in multiple cases, leading to clients resuming their education and removal of disciplinary notices from their records.

 - Successfully negotiated settlements for clients in cases involving race, gender, national origin, disability, and age discrimination, retaliation, and Wage Act violations.